ubaldop/cattheo/notes.md

 ### Monoidi

-"_ a monoid is defined as a set with a binary operation.
-All that’s required from this operation is that it’s associative, and that there is one special element that behaves like a unit with respect to it._".
+"_a monoid is defined as a set with a binary operation.
+All that’s required from this operation is that it’s associative, and that there is one special element that behaves like a unit with respect to it._"

 For example either addition or multiplication operation.